mcliff1/SignalBot/README.md

   parameters for the PostGre SQL database string to connect too

+### bot

+this module will build a postgres RDS database to back end the REST API

+need to run shell script to set up database initially after load (this requires docker)

 ### TODO

 * need to make the VPC subnet's dynamic or variable